AFKoffee/wasmgrind/book/src/developers_guide/wasm_threadlink.md

 The `TracingMutex` implementation is built upon the [parking-lot](https://github.com/Amanieu/parking_lot) library, which offers efficient synchronization primitives accompanied by a low-level API to create custom synchronization primitives.

-The concept of Wasm-Threadlinks' `TracingMutex` is simple: It wrapps the standard mutex of parking-lot internally to insert callbacks to the internal runtime API tracing extension before and after locking or unlocking the mutext respectively.
+The concept of Wasm-Threadlinks' `TracingMutex` is simple: It wrapps the standard mutex of parking-lot internally to insert callbacks to the internal runtime ABI tracing extension before and after locking or unlocking the mutext respectively.
 Here is how the internal functions are implemented:

 ```Rust
 use parking_lot::{